Nettle Root Powder

 Hay Fever & Nettle

 Histamine production in the body creates adverse reactions related to allergies.
 Allergies cause uncomfortable congestion, sneezing, itching and more.
-Stinging nettle’s anti-inflammatory qualities affect a number of key receptors and enzymes in allergic reactions, preventing hay fever symptoms if taken when they first appear.
+Stinging Nettle’s anti-inflammatory qualities affect a number of key receptors and enzymes in allergic reactions, preventing hay fever symptoms if taken when they first appear.
 The leaves of the plant contain histamine, which may seem counterproductive in allergy treatment, but there is a history of using histamines to treat severe allergic reactions.
 There is also evidence that in severe reactions, low plasma histamine levels (as opposed to high levels) are present.
-Another global study from the National College of Naturopathic Medicine found that stinging nettle use for allergy relief was rated higher than placebos in a 98-person, randomized, double-blind study.
+Another global study from the National College of Naturopathic Medicine found that Stinging Nettle use for allergy relief was rated higher than placebos in a 98-person, randomised, double-blind study.

 Testosterone & Nettles